 Since I have nothing to lose, to gain, or

-even to prove, it is easier for me to highlight the frivolity of
+even to prove, it is easier for me to highlight the frivolity of ‘extraterrestrial’

-"extraterrestrial" physics concerning the primary focus of this
+physics concerning the primary focus of this study: the revolutions of

-study: the revolutions of celestial bodies above our heads.
-Although
+celestial bodies above our heads.
+Although astrophysicists remain light-years

-astrophysicists remain light-years away from uncovering the underlying
+away from uncovering the underlying mechanics of these revolutions, they

-mechanics of these revolutions, they stubbornly persist, anchored in the dogma
+stubbornly persist, anchored in the dogma of their education, in attempting to

-(1642-1726) universal law of gravitation.
+explain this phenomenon through Isaac Newton’s (1642-1726) universal law of gravitation.
+While the

-cause of their movement, let alone its regularity.
-Since the former president of the Royal Society pronounced
+Since the former president of the Royal Society pronounced his law of

-rotational force (denoted by f in the
+force (denoted by f in the illustration below, where the

-illustration below, where the moon's orbital path around the earth's center is
+moon’s orbital path around the earth’s center is taken as an example).
+This

-taken as an example).
-This force, to use common nomenclature, is never taken
+force, to use common terminology, is never taken into account: that is

 If no element of explanation for the origin

-formulated, then gravity cannot be validated as it is presented by contemporary
+of force f can be formulated, then gravity cannot be validated as it is

-cosmology.
-Furthermore, let us not forget that no device can detect it and no
+presented by contemporary cosmology.
+Furthermore, let us not forget that no

-scientist can reproduce its field in a laboratory.
-Of all the fundamental
+device can detect it and no scientist can reproduce its field in a laboratory.

-interactions, and because it is the one that most eludes our understanding,
+Of all the fundamental interactions, and because it is the one that most eludes

-physics today.
-Consequently, we must not be afraid to acknowledge that the lack
+profound mysteries in physics today.
+Consequently, we must not be afraid to

-of scientific rigor surrounding this concept is not reassuring regarding the
+acknowledge that the lack of scientific rigor surrounding this concept is not

-inscrutable to the science of our peers.
+utterly inscrutable to the science of our peers.
 Physicists still content themselves

-Bang"– presented to the world by the Jesuit Georges Lemaître
+presented to the world by the Jesuit Georges Lemaître

 in the early 20th century.